chrismhodgson/nextjs-pfrac/data/_pages/races/penistone-hill-race.md

 [2019](https://pfrac.co.uk/static/results/penistone-hill/penistone-hill-2019-results.pdf)
 [2021](https://www.runbritainrankings.com/results/results.aspx?meetingid=436543)

 The 2020 race was cancelled due to the Covid-19 pandemic.
-No race was organised in 2022.
+No race has been organised since 2021.

 #### Course Records